OleinikovasV/CrypticSWISH/README.md

 Scripts have been rewritten to rely on [ParmEd](https://github.com/ParmEd/ParmEd) for better transferabilty and extensibility.
 Have been tested using Amber type force-fields, with AMBER and GROMACS MD engines, a little bit of OpenMM, too.

 1. Prepare topologies for water-apolar interface scaling
-2. Add fragments and adjust interligand repulsion (optional)
+2. Add fragments and adjust inter-ligand repulsion (optional)
 3. Other useful scripts for analysis (TBA)

 N.B.
 Consider all scripts under development.
 Please, inform of any issues.
 Thank you!